Martini tutorials: Free energy techniques

 > gmx wham -ix pullx-files.dat -it tpr-files.dat -bsres -bins 200 -temp 300 -unit kJ -b 100 -nBootstrap 100 -zprof0 3.5 -min 0 -max 3.9

 The WHAM utility will open each of the umbrella.tpr and pullx.xvg files sequentially and run the WHAM analysis on them.
 Take a look in the meaning of the other input parameters used to run gmx wham using its help option (gmx wham -h).
 For example, the -unit kJ option indicates that the output will be in [kJ/mol], but you can also get results in [kcal/mol] or [kBT].
-After running gmx wham, you should end up with a profile.xvg file that looks similar to Figure 3A.
+After running gmx wham, you should end up with a profile.xvg file that looks similar to Figure 3A, except it does not show the error bars.
 You can open the result using xmgrace.

 > xmgrace profile.xvg